Somatic Exercises: The Ultimate Guide to Enhancing Your Well-Being

 6. 2 Minute Body Scan To Enhance Brain-Body Connection

-Katie introduces a two-minute body scan exercise aimed at strengthening the brain-body connection by bringing awareness to various bodily sensations without judgement.
+Katie introduces a two-minute body scan exercise aimed at strengthening the brain-body connection by bringing awareness to various bodily sensations without judgment.

 7. Quickly Calm Your Nervous System with Lymphatic Stimulation